Stujenske-Lab/Stujenske-Lab.github.io/docs/bunddle/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

 # We are hiring!
 The laboratory has funding for multiple positions, including lab technicians, graduate students, and postdocs.
+Postdoc candidate should have experience with computer programming, imaging, or electrophysiology.
+Prospective graduate students should have an interest in learning programming if they do not start with this skill.
 Please contact Dr. Stujenske using the link below to express your interest.

 {%
   include button.html
   type="email"
-  text="I am interested in a position!" link="jmstujenske@gmail.com"
+  text="I am interested in a position!" link="stujenske.lab@gmail.com"
 %}

 {% include section.html %}